Quantum simulation of lattice gauge theories via deterministic duality transformations assisted by measurements: Time evolution of gauge theory via measurement-based Kramers-Wannier

 \subsubsection{Demonstration}

 {\bf Step (i-ii):} The wave function after applying the entanglers can be written as

 We further rewrite this expression by noticing the following simple fact.
 When the Ising term $\prod_{v \subset e} Z_v$ acts on the basis $|a_v\rangle_v$, it gives the phase factor $\prod_{v \subset e}(-1)^{a_v}$.
 This phase factor is precisely reproduced by the phase operator $Z_e$, which acts on $|\sum_{v \subset e} a_v \rangle_e$.
 Namely, the Ising term can be replaced by a $Z_e$ operator.
 One can indeed show that this replacement is allowed even in the presence of the other operator in the Hamiltonian $X_v \prod_{e \supset v} X_e$.
-For example, it is simple to check that the above replacement is also valid even in the presence of additional $X$'s:
+For example, it is simple to check that the following holds,

 for any $d \in E$ and $u \in V$.
 Hence we have

 which is highlighted by the red color in the $Z_e$ operator.

 {\bf Step (iii):} We write the measurement outcomes as $s_{v}=0,1$ in the $X$ basis.
 After contracting eq.~(\ref{eq:preMeasuement}) with $\bigotimes_{v \in V} \langle s_v |_V^{(X)}$ and using eq.~(\ref{eq:contractMeaurement}), the post-measurement wave function is written as (up to an unimportant normalization constant)